naiborhujosua/naiborhujosua.github.io/_posts/2024-2-1-federated-learning.md

 Moreover, Google developed Gboard typing based on learning the data that is typed by users so that a few sentences can be used to predict the complete address available on google maps.
 You can see the visualization as follow.
 This prediction is without sending the data into the server first to get a better prediction but the machine learning model has learned the data to predict it.
 This is really a breakthrough in maintaining data privacy.

 ![Federated ML](/assets/img/googleml.gif)
-Gboard Implementation on Federated Learning

 ### Federated Learning in Math

 ![Federated Work in Math](/assets/img/mlwork.jpg)

-Math in Federated Learning

 Federated Learning does train the data on each device and aggregates the results to update the global model by using optimizers like SGD or Adam optimizer (in the case of Neural Network to reach convergence) where the updated parameters/weights will be used again to train the data on each device.
 This process is repeated again and again to improve the metrics based on problems.